9th Annual Building Resilience Through Private-Public Partnerships Conference

 This session will feature entrepreneurs and experts behind the next generation of PPEs—from robotics, wearable technologies, and adaptive and artificial intelligence.
 Attendees will have an exclusive opportunity to ask questions and see product demos.

 Breakout Session: Bracing for Double Impact

-In this current economic recession, everyone is tightening their budgets.
-However, community needs are growing and may exceed expectations as an above active Atlantic Hurricane season is forecasted.
-Collaboration and coordination is key to provide efficient and effective response and stretch resources.
-Hear how Disaster Action Alliance members are planning now for the impending impact that this year’s hurricane season could cause amidst a global pandemic.
+During this current economic recession, many are tightening their budgets.
+Yet community needs are growing and may exceed expectations as an above active Atlantic Hurricane season is forecast.
+Collaboration and coordination are key to providing an efficient and effective response and stretch resources.
+Hear how Disaster Action Alliance members are planning now for the impending impact that this year’s hurricane season could cause amid a global pandemic.

 Planning for the Next Disaster

 - Ask Me Anything: Disaster Response Amid a Global Pandemic with FEMA